 Under funds held arrangements, the reinsured company has retained funds that would otherwise have been remitted to our reinsurance subsidiaries.
 The funds held balance is credited with investment income and losses payable are deducted.
 We are subject to credit risk if the reinsured company is unable to honor the value of the funds held balances, such as in the event of insolvency.
 Our funds held are presented as a single category within our consolidated balance sheets.
-Funds held upon which we receive the underlying portfolio investment returns and the contractual right to direct the asset allocation strategies are known as "Funds held - directly managed", and funds held are subject to credit risk.
+Funds held upon which we receive the underlying portfolio investment returns and the contractual right to direct the asset allocation strategies are known as "Funds held - directly managed", and funds held where we receive a fixed crediting rate or other contractually agreed return are known as "Funds held by reinsured companies".
+Both types of funds held are subject to credit risk.
 We routinely monitor the creditworthiness of reinsured companies with whom we have funds held arrangements.
-As of December 31, 2023, we had funds held concentrations to reinsured companies exceeding 10% of shareholders' equity of \$4.8 billion (December 31, 2022; \$5.0 billion) in aggregate.
+As of December 31, 2023, we had funds held concentrations to reinsured companies exceeding 10% of shareholders' equity of \$4.8 billion (December 31, 2022: \$5.0 billion) in aggregate.
 However, we generally have the contractual ability to offset any shortfall in the payment of the funds held balances with amounts owed by us to the reinsured for losses payable and other amounts contractually due.